getsetup-io/embed-npm-package/README.md

 ### Link Templates

-> `linkTemplates` is an object to allow for future expansion of this concept, but only the `joinClass`, `learnPage`, and `fitnessPage` link templates are currently supported.
+> `linkTemplates` is an object to allow for future expansion of this concept, but only the `joinClass`, `learnPage`, `fitnessPage`, `discoverPage` and `watchPage` link templates are currently supported.

 The Link Template is an optional URL template passed into the `GSU.createIframe` function as a string.
-If present in the string, the tokens `{classSlug}` and `{sessionId}` are replaced with their values.
+If present in the string, the tokens `{classSlug}` and `{classId}` are replaced with their values.

 This option is designed to allow premium partners control over the links embedded on their site.
 Navigation between pages is handled by the `NavigationActions` passed to the [navigationCallback](#navigation-actions).
 The Link Template allows premium partners to control the format of links that the embedded learn and fitness pages show.

 As an example, imagine the site example.com is embedded GetSetUp into it's pages.
 Example.com uses a path based url format and hosts the GetSetUp fitness page at `example.com/classes/fitness`.
-Example.com hosts the join class page at `example.com/watch` with the class slug and session id in the path, e.g. `example.com/watch/cooking-with-rice/wdf80h32b`.
-To achieve crawlable links on their site, example.com should pass in a linkTemplate of the form `https://example.com/watch/{classSlug}/{sessionId}`.
+Example.com hosts the join class page at `example.com/watch` with the class slug and class id in the path, e.g. `example.com/watch/cooking-with-rice/wdf80h32b`.
+To achieve crawlable links on their site, example.com should pass in a linkTemplate of the form `https://example.com/watch/{classSlug}/{classId}`.

-If example.com used query strings to route between embedded pages then their URLs might look like this: `example.com/watch?session-id=wdf80h32b` in which case their `linkTemplate` should be: `example.com/watch?session-id={sessionId}`.
+If example.com used query strings to route between embedded pages then their URLs might look like this: `example.com/watch?class-id=wdf80h32b` in which case their `linkTemplate` should be: `example.com/watch?class-id={classId}`.

 Please note:

 - There is no sanity checking preformed on the Link Template, it is 100% under the control of the integrating partner.
 - If you require different URLs on different pages, then you can provide different `linkTemplate`s on those pages.
-- Only the tokens `{classSlug}` and `{sessionId}` are supported in `linkTemplate`s.
+- Only the tokens `{classSlug}` and `{classId}` are supported in `linkTemplate`s.
 Anything else will be left unchanged.

 ### Clean Up